wjcx-zh/cpp-docs.zh-tw/docs/porting/visual-cpp-change-history-2003-2015.md

     ```

--   名稱查閱已變更。 Visual Studio 2012 與 Visual Studio 2013 中的 Visual C++ 會以不同方式解析下列程式碼︰
+-   Name lookup has changed.
+The following code is resolved differently in Visual C++ in Visual Studio 2012 and Visual C++ in Visual Studio 2013:

     ```cpp
     enum class E1 { a };